-I found even more films located in Amsterdam from the pages like Wikipedia and iamsterdam and linked them on the Finnish post.
-But if, in addition to these, you happen to know about some other good Amsterdam based and English spoken or subtitled film, then do mention it in the comments section!
+In addition to these, if you happen to know about some other good Amsterdam or Netherlands based and English spoken or subtitled film, do mention it in the comments section!

-You might be also interested in reading my Trip to Bollywood and Hindi Cinema!
+You might be also interested in reading my guide Trip to Bollywood and Hindi Cinema!